The best hotels in Graz

 Aufsteirern in September is the folk festival that takes over the Hauptplatz and surrounding streets for a weekend.
 It's packed, it's loud, it's actually fun. but rooms fill up fast.
 The Christmas markets in December, spread across Hauptplatz and Franziskanerplatz, draw big crowds from Vienna and beyond.
 If you're coming in December, the week before the 15th offers better rates than the two weeks before Christmas.

-Graz's best neighborhoods
+Graz's best hotel regions

 The Altstadt is where most first-timers should base themselves.
 It puts you 5 minutes from the Schlossberg, the Hauptplatz, and some of the best wine bars in Styria.